JiaweiZhuang/xESMF/doc/limitations.rst

 (`example <http://www.earthsystemmodeling.org/esmf_releases/
 last_built/esmpy_doc/html/examples.html#create-a-5-element-mesh>`_),
 but designing an elegant front-end for that is very challenging.
-2D arrays are not enough to describe irregular meshes.
+Plain 2D arrays cannot describe irregular meshes.
 There needs to be additional information for connectivitity, as suggested by `UGRID Conventions <http://ugrid-conventions.github.io/ugrid-conventions/>`_.

-xarray's data model can only describe quadrilateral grids (including multi-tile quadrilateral grids like the cubed-sphere).
+xarray's data model, although powerful, can only describe quadrilateral grids (including multi-tile quadrilateral grids like the cubed-sphere).
 If there is an elegant data model in Python for irregular meshes, interfacing that with ESMPy should not be super difficult.